-The info(“runningatomic”) function returns true if the current procedure is running as a “atomic” procedure.
+The info(“runningatomic”) function returns true if the current procedure is running as an “atomic” procedure.

 Description